 Governance and Devolution (LLM)

-The programme explores the opportunities and tensions created by these innovations and will also explore the less public shifts in the relationships between the three branches of government.
-Issues concerning accountability, democratic engagement and what constitutes ‘good governance’ are explored to give an understanding of the broader relationships between the ‘regions’ and tiers of government/governance at the state and EU levels.
+Issues concerning accountability, democratic engagement and what constitutes ‘good governance’ are debated to give an understanding of government and governance at the state and international levels.

 The LLM Governance and Devolution programme is suitable for graduates from or with a legal practice qualification in any legal tradition or jurisdiction who have a special interest in constitutional legal theory and regional governance.

 - provides you with a general appreciation of current issues in specific areas of law, both domestic and international;

 - stimulates a critical approach to evaluation of current and proposed regulation and cultivate independent and original thought;